Resinder/Resinder/README.md

 # Hi there! 👋

 Welcome to my world of innovation at the intersection of electronics, cybersecurity, and DevOps!
-I'm Utkan Sevimli, a seasoned DevOps & DevSecOps Engineer with a deep passion for automating software pipelines and fortifying systems against cyber threats.
+I'm a seasoned DevOps & DevSecOps Engineer with a deep passion for automating software pipelines and fortifying systems against cyber threats.

 - 🌱 Currently delving deeper into Kubernetes and Docker to optimize cloud-native environments.
 - 👯 Open to collaborating on CI/CD, infrastructure as code, and cybersecurity projects.